gryphonshafer/omniframe/README.md

     cpanm -n -f --installdeps .

+## Project Setup

+To setup an application (existing or new), use one the following instructions:

 ### New Dependent Project

 To setup a new project that depends on this project, change to the desired